jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 Release has been install tested on: <b>Ubuntu 16.04</b>. <b>Linux Mint 18</b>.
 It should work on all recent Debian based distributions.

-<b>NOTE: Running a KDEnlive PPA on Ubuntu may cause an uncompatible MLT to be installed and prevent Flowblade from running, more <a href="https://plus.google.com/u/0/102624418925189345577/posts/7ANDDW3hzHB?sfc=true">here.</a></b>
+<b>NOTE: Running a KDEnlive PPA on Ubuntu may cause an uncompatible MLT to be installed and prevent Flowblade from running, more <a href="https://plus.google.com/u/0/102624418925189345577/posts/7ANDDW3hzHB?sfc=true">here.</a> Update to MLT 6.4.1 or remove KDEnlive PPA.</b>

 ### Installing from your OS repository